pramnora/qb64/README.md

 PRINT "Hello, world!"
 END

-Later on, still, I went and brought myself a first PC.
+Eventually, I went and brought myself a first PC.
 It came as a complete surprise to me one day when I went and discovered that on both the Windows 95/98 CD ROM; Microsoft had given away for FREE a QBASIC 1.1 interpreter program running on 32 bit platforms.

 Later on, I upgraded my Windows platform to become Windows XP; and, then, I downloaded QBASIC from off the internet, instead; this time choosing QBASIC 4.5 compiler version.
 Compiler versions of the QBASIC allows you to create stand alone [.exe] files.

-However, when I upgraded my Windows platform, again, this time to become Windows 7 Professional; which is a 64 bit OS/Operation System platform; very quickly, I discovered that neither QBASIC 1.1 interpreter/nor, QBASIC 4.5 compiler wouldn't run, anymore?!
+However, when I upgraded my Windows platform once more; this time to become Windows 7 Professional; which is a 64 bit OS/Operation System platform; very quickly, I discovered that neither QBASIC 1.1 interpreter/nor, QBASIC 4.5 compiler wouldn't run, anymore?!
 Therefore, I went and downloaded QB64 compiler program, instead; which still allows me to continue with doing QBASIC programming.

-it could, of course, be argued that QBASIC is an 'old' programming language which is no longer relevant for today's purposes...namely, the age of the 'internet'; therefore, people should, in fact, be learning to use an 'internet based programming language', instead, such as Javascript; frankly, I wouldn't entirely disagree with that statement.
+it could, of course, be argued that QBASIC is an 'old' programming language which is no longer relevant for today's purposes...namely, the age of the 'internet'; therefore, people should, in fact, be learning to use an 'internet based programming language', instead...such as, Javascript; frankly, I wouldn't entirely disagree with that statement.

 However, when it comes to teaching 'beginners' who are entirely new to learning about different programming language techniques; then I find that QBASIC is a straight forwards, simple and easy programming language to learn.
 Furthermore, the program can be FREEly download over the internet; the program size is small; and, the code executes very quickly, indeed; which is why its called, QuickBASIC. ;-)